wangfowen/owenwangdotcom/_posts/2013-10-17-overpaid-syndrome.md

 also because of the hands-on experience it grants me.
 At the same time though, my friends and I have developed what we call overpaid syndrome.

+Overpaid syndrome is the embodiment of "yolo".
 Because our work is relatively low stress physically, we have nearly zero real world responsibilities as students, and we're not too concerned about finances (read: very lucky and spoiled), the weekends when we're not working overtime are completely free time.
 We can do whatever our hearts desire.
 If something that sounds exciting gets suggested, we'd have a group of people committed without a second thought.
 This has resulted in everything from a weekend bungee jumping outing to a week long Hawaii excursion.

 When an idea is brought up, this is what goes through my head: I compute the number of hours I'd have to work to make up for the trip.
 If I deem that the